cynthiatreger/az-routing-guide-ep4-chained-nvas/README.md

 &emsp;[4.3.2.
 On-Prem => Spoke1 FW transit](https://github.com/cynthiatreger/az-routing-guide-ep4-chained-nvas#432-on-prem--spoke1-fw-transit)
 ##
 # 4.1.
-Test environment description and expected traffic flows
+Test environment description and target traffic flows

 The scenario used in [Episode #3](https://github.com/cynthiatreger/az-routing-guide-ep3-nva-routing-fundamentals) is now updated to reflect a common requirement of having firewall inspection between the On-Prem and Azure.